 The classic incandescent light bulb might be familiar and cheap, but the little buggers are insanely inefficient.
-When you upgrade to the energy-efficient LED bulbs, they are a pricier option upfront, but they save you energy and money in the long run.
+When you upgrade to energy-efficient smart bulbs, you can enjoy substantial energy savings.
+This makes them a smart investment for cost-conscious consumers who want to save money in the long run.
 Then we come to smart bulbs, the next era in home lighting.
 While these babies bear a hefty price tag (we’re talking $30 to $40 per bulb), they can be controlled with your voice.
 Welcome to the future!

-Yes, these smart light bulbs can really be turned on and operated by your voice through Google Assistant, Siri or Alexa.
-You can even change their color, play music and gradually dim them to help you sleep better — all via your voice or smartphone app.
+These smart light bulbs offer a convenient way to home lighting control by using just your voice.
+You can turn them on and operate them with Google Assistant, Siri, or Alexa.
+With our recommended smart bulbs, you can make your home smarter and enjoy an effortless lighting experience.
 However, because of that advanced technology, they do leech electricity even when the lights are off but only in small amounts.
 Because, while smart bulbs don’t use much electricity, they’re in a class of electronics called vampire appliances — devices that use power even when they’re not in use.

 In this article, we’ll discuss smart bulbs, why they waste energy, and exactly how much they waste (in dollars).
 We’ll also talk about typical energy suckers you might already have in your house and just how much in electricity they could be costing you.